greavr/gce-network/code/instance/README.md

 This code is designed to run on the instance.
 It handles the following:

  - First in chain creates file of set size (using random garbage as content)
+ - sets new instance class to be the same as current
- - Created the target instance, either:
+ - Created the target instance zone to be random
-   - Random choice from region list
-   - Target instance region / zone list value set TBD
  - After instance is created transfers the file to target server
  - After transfer is complete instance self terminates

+## Fire store entries
+- Start of the chain:
+  - created date/time
+  - start zone
+  - file name
+  - file size
+  - current node-type
+  - sets next instance zone to random
+  - sets new instance size to same as current
+- Create new instance:
+  - history:
+    - instance location
+    - instance created
+- Transfer
 ## Python Transfer
  - Using Sockets and tqdm